watem-sedem/watem-sedem/docs/choices.rst

 Normally, the slope of a pixel is determined by the algoritm of Zevenbergen and Thorne (1987) on the four neighbouring, cardinal cells.
-This procedure works good in areas where the routing is determined solely on the digital elevation model.
+This procedure works good in areas where the routing is solely based on on the digital elevation model.
 In areas where the routing is imposed by other rules (e.g. at parcel boundaries, in buffers,...) the slope of the direction in the routing can be different than the calculated slope by Zevenbergen and